You are currently viewing My Fragrance Sensitivity Part 1: Where it Began

-From Gluten Free to Fragrance Free
+From Gluten Free to Big Life Changes

 Limbic System Impairment

 *Again, I’m not suggesting that fragrance sensitivity is in our heads or that we don’t need to rid our planet of the overwhelming amount of pervasive fragrance chemicals.
 NOT.at.all.
-I am seeing, however, that it is the brain’s over-active protective response that has created the disabling reactions I’ve been trying unsuccessfully to run away from.
+I am seeing, however, that it is the brain’s over-active protective response that has created the disabling reactions I’d been trying unsuccessfully to run away from.

 Fragrance Sensitivity: That Day